Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 * [cfn-backend](../backend/template.yaml) - Responsible for the creation of the underlying infrastructure of the solution.

 Go to the **scripts** directory and run the [deploy.sh](../scripts/deploy.sh) script.
-This will setup the necessary parameters for the backend cloudformation stack:

 ```bash
 chmod a+x ./deploy.sh